 Every year thousands of tourists flock these hills just to get a glimpse of these cute, furry creatures!
 Many leave with great photos, and videos sightings!
-One of the most popular spots is the Cades Cove area.
-These animals are wild which means they can be unpredictable.
+One of the most popular spots to see the black bear in their natural habitat is the Cades Cove area.
+If you happen upon a sighting, remember, these animals are wild which means they can be unpredictable.
 The Black Bear can run up to 30 mph!
 Their tree climbing skills are excellent, and they are very good swimmers.
 Do not attempt to climb a tree or jump into water to get away!

 Because of the growing population, sightings do occasionally occur in the Sevierville, Pigeon forge, and Gatlinburg areas.
 Any such sightings outside the Great Smoky Mountains National Park should be reported by dialing 911.
 CBS News reported on a story in Gatlinburg that happened awhile back.
 Watch those people with their cameras!
 Please folks....DON'T DO THIS!!!!
 It's dangerous!
 Do not run toward the animal!
 Run away from it!

 These beasts do not hibernate.
 However, they sleep for long periods, leaving their dens during a warming trend, or if they become disturbed.
 These naps usually occur while it's cold, therefore it is more unlikely to see bear during winter.